EricaXia/stock_app/README.md

-# dsci-551-stocks
+# DSCI 551 Group Project - Fall 2020
- dsci 551 stock prices project
+ Github repo to store code for our DSCI 551 stock prices project.